Alisasu3/Machine-learning-zoomcamp-learning/12-capstone-project/README.md

 - No overlap between training and validation datasets

 These checks confirm that the observed high model performance is attributable to the inherent simplicity and clarity of the dataset, rather than data leakage or methodological issues.
+---
 ## 🧠 Model Training

 All experiments and model training steps are implemented in the notebook:
 [`fruits_classifier_xception.ipynb`](fruits_classifier_xception.ipynb)

-Key Training Steps
+### Key Training Steps
-1. Pre-trained Convolutional Neural Networks
+### 1. Pre-trained Convolutional Neural Networks

 Used pre-trained CNNs to leverage learned visual features

 Reduced training time and improved stability

-2. Transfer Learning
+### 2. Transfer Learning

 Base model weights loaded from ImageNet

 Final layers fine-tuned on the fruit dataset

-3. Learning Rate Tuning
+### 3. Learning Rate Tuning

 Multiple learning rates tested

 Best learning rate found: 0.01

-4. Inner Dense Layer Size
+### 4. Inner Dense Layer Size

 Tested different dense layer sizes

 Best size: 100

-5. Dropout Regularization
+### 5. Dropout Regularization

 Dropout values evaluated

 Best dropout: 0.0
 (Dataset is simple and does not require regularization)

-6. Data Augmentation
+### 6. Data Augmentation

 Applied to improve generalization

 Includes random flips, rotations, and shifts

-⚠️ Model Evaluation Notes
+## ⚠️ Model Evaluation Notes

 Because the Fruits-360 dataset is visually simple and well-separated, the model reaches:

 val_accuracy = 1.0 after epoch 1

-⚠️ Important:
+**Important:**
-Instead of accuracy, val_loss is used as the main monitoring metric to:
+Instead of relying solely on accuracy, **`val_loss` is used as the primary monitoring metric** in order to:

-Prevent misleading conclusions
+- Avoid misleading performance interpretations

-Better capture model confidence and stability
+- Better capture model confidence and convergence stability

-7. Model Saving and Testing
+### 7. Model Saving and Testing

 The best-performing model is saved using model checkpoints.
-A manual test is performed using a randomly selected image from the test dataset, and the model correctly predicts the image as **"Mango"**.
+A manual test is performed using a randomly selected image from the test dataset, and the model correctly predicts the image as "Mango".
+---
 ## 📦 Environment Setup

 1. Create and Activate Virtual Environment